fescii/health/docs/doc.md

 **Upcoming Enhancements/Focus Areas (based on whitepaper hints):**

 *   **Advanced Security Measures:** We are exploring cutting-edge solutions like the 'Bluetooth Security Kit' (BSK) to provide an even higher level of secure login and access control for our members.
 This hardware, featuring Bluetooth connectivity and a fingerprint sensor, aims to enhance account security significantly.
-*   **EAC Ecosystem Expansion:** Further development of the EAC currency and its integration, including refining agent networks and merchant APIs to ensure seamless financial transactions across Alkebulan.
+*   **TNFI Banking Ecosystem Expansion:** Further development of the TNFI Banking currency and its integration, including refining agent networks and merchant APIs to ensure seamless financial transactions across Alkebulan.
 This includes clear cost structures for withdrawals and transfers to maintain system sustainability.
 *   **Guardian & Special Accounts:** Expanding our account services to include Guardian Accounts for minors (managed by their guardians) and Special Accounts for businesses, companies, groups, and institutions, fostering financial inclusion from a young age and for all organizational types.
 *   **Enhanced Platform Tools:** Continuously refining and adding new functionalities to our existing tools (COV Touring, CABOS Jobs, NGLs Talent, DIDOGRAPHICS, PHILOMSCI EDUCATION, NITMOI Creatives, ATINFINITY HEALTH KIT) based on member feedback and evolving needs.
 *   **Community-Driven Development:** Our future development will always be responsive to the needs and aspirations of Thealcohesion members.
 We envision a platform that grows and evolves with its community, incorporating recompenses and referral systems to motivate and expand our family.